 Is The Yew suitable for topiary?

-Yew Hedges are an excellent choice for topiary.
-While novices may prefer to practice on faster growing, and cheaper, hedges such as a Privet or Box, Yew Hedges are popular with the pros.
+Yew Hedges are an excellent choice for topiary and are a popular choice with the pros.
+While novices may prefer to practice on faster growing, and cheaper, hedges such as a Privet or Box.

-Is The Yew suitable for a front garden hedge?
+Is this hedge suitable for a front garden hedge?

 Box, Yew and Privet hedges are all traditional and popular choices for front gardens.
 The Yew hedge has great curb appeal and is a great choice for creating privacy or a backdrop for flowers.
-Due to its growth rate, Yew can also be used as low garden edging.
+Due to its growth rate, these hedges can also be used as low garden edging.

 Is it suitable as a barrier?

 Yes.
 As the Yew Hedge forms a dense, thick hedge, it works well as a barrier for sound and prying eyes.